From donating to volunteering, there are many ways to support the SRF and something everyone can do to help in the fight against scleroderma.

 The SRF Program:

-NEW: SRF Advisory Board Member Dr. Antony Rosen shares his thoughts on the value of the SRF research program as well as reasons for its continuing success.
+SRF Advisor Dr. Antony Rosen shares his thoughts on the value of the SRF research program and reasons for its continuing success.
 This two-minute video is an excerpt from his discussion on the groundbreaking work of SRF-funded investigator Dr. Hal Dietz.

-A six-minute video featuring Christy Selfridge who lost her mother to scleroderma.
-The video includes patient stories and highlights the importance of medical research to help patients live longer, fuller lives.
+A six-minute video featuring patient and caregiver stories, highlighting the role of medical research for longer, fuller lives.

 The Foundation's 2013/14 Annual Report is available for download.
-This is a 5 MB PDF file that features our research program, currently funded projects and donor/tribute lists.
+This 5 MB PDF file features the SRF research program, currently funded projects and donor/tribute lists.